jmoenig/Snap/DEVLOG.md

     * fixed "expand _ to _ slots" block in the metapgroamming libary to be able to fully collapse
     * fixed contrast for local method icon (location pin) in bright ui theme

+### 2024-11-26
+* byob: fixed a layout glitch in the input slot dialog

 ### 2024-11-25
 * gui: fixed contrast for local method icon (location pin) in bright ui theme
 * blocks: tweaked vertical positioning of method icon in local custom hat blocks